 Max has attended the Berklee five-week program and the Popakademie at the University in Mannheim, Germany in the summer of 2017.

 Maximilian is released his debut single, "Soldier", on March 29th, on National Vietnam War Veterans Day.
-The first songs recorded are "Soldier" and "Psychotic" with "Deth Star" released October 2019.
+The first songs released on his 5-song EP were "Soldier", "Accept", "Psychotic" and "Dethstar", with "Madman" completing the EP.
+Total streams on these songs exceed 26,000.
 Currently, he is a freshman at Salem State University, and is on the Dean's list with a 3.7 GPA.

 Max was selected as a finalist for the 2019 Burlington Idol competition.